-Reporting Mitigation Ti ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1f: Implement western burrowing owl avoidance measures. x x Ongoing Protocol surveys for Western Burrowing Owl were conducted from April 2017 through July 2017 at previously identified potentially suitable habitat locations.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1f: Implement western burrowing owl avoidance measures. x x Ongoing Protocol surveys for Western Burrowing Owl were conducted from April 2017 through July 2017 at previously identified potentially suitable habitat locations.
 Note that all of these locations are in Construction Segment 4 (southern Santa Clara and San Jose).
 No Burrowing Owls were observed during the surveys.
 Construction in Segment 4 commenced in 2018.
-Prior to construction activities in Segment 4, pre-construction surveys of the potential habitat areas occured no more than 7 days prior to the onset of construction activities.
+Prior to construction activities in Segment 4, pre-construction surveys of the potential habitat areas occurred no more than 7 days prior to the onset of construction activities.
 In addition, protocol surveys were initiated in March 2018, and were completed in June 2018, at the previously identified potentially suitable habitat locations, which will allow work to occur during the 2019 breeding season.
 No Burrowing Owls were observed during the 2018 surveys.
-Protocol surveys for Western Burrowing Owl were initiated once again in March 2019 in Segment 4, and will continue through July 2019 (with a total of four surveys occurring at each habitat location during the survey effort, in accordance with CDFW protocol).
-No Burrowing Owls were observed during this reporting period.
+Protocol surveys for Western Burrowing Owl were initiated once again in March 2019 in Segment 4, and were completed during this reporting period. (a total of four surveys occurring at each habitat location during the survey effort, in accordance with CDFW protocol).
+No Burrowing Owls were observed during the surveys that occurred during this reporting period.
 No Burrowing Owls have been observed to date on the Project.